 First, the chapter introduces the Illinois aviation system and presents an overview of the data collection effort for the 2020 IASP.
 Following this introduction, the results (performance) of each PM and PI are presented across all goal categories.
+For PMs specifically, future performance targets were established which identified gaps and deficiencies at Illinois system airports.
 In addition to the PM and PI results, the results of the systemwide FSO analyses are presented at the conclusion of this chapter.
 FSOs were established and introduced at the conclusion of Chapter 2.
 Airport Classifications.
 FSOs outline the minimum recommended level of facilities and services for each airport based on its IASP airport classification.